Alternative and Non-Medication Treatments in hEDS

 When comparing non-pharmacological approaches for pain in hEDS, it is important to distinguish between strength of formal research evidence and real-world clinical effectiveness for individual patients.
 These are not the same.

 Some therapies appear to have stronger evidence primarily because they have been studied more extensively, often due to greater funding availability, easier trial design, or institutional prioritization.
 Other therapies—especially hands-on, complementary, or individualized modalities—have far fewer large trials despite being widely used and reported as helpful by patients and clinicians.
-Limited evidence should therefore not be interpreted as lack of benefit.
+Limited evidence should therefore not automatically be interpreted as lack of benefit, particularly for individualized or hands-on therapies that are more difficult to study in large standardized trials.

 Broadly,